 Pay Per Click(PPC): Paying for for advertising on a cost per click(CPC) basis.

 Proxy: A proxy cloaks your I.P address so in theory your internet habits are less traceable.

 Private blog network(PBN): A black hat method where one owns several blogs on the same subject all linking in a circle to each other for the illusion of reliability.

 Quality Score: A score given by an advert based on how relevant and successful the website being advertised is predicted to perform.
 The quality score can adjust cost of advertising.
 Used predominantly for paid search engine adverts – EG. Google Adwords.

 Ranking Factor: The factors which search engine’s algorithms use to rank websites against each other in their SERPs.

 Readability: How easy it is to read the content of a page.
-Depending on your target audience, a recent study we did determined it is important to write for your audience if you want to rank well on Google readability is one of the strongest factors.
+Depending on your target audience, a recent study multiple studies I have done have shown if you want to rank well on Google readability is one of the strongest factors.
 As AI continues to improve this will become even more apparent.

 Reciprocal link: Person A links to Person B who links back to Person A. Search engines generally find reciprocal link to have less authority against regular backlinks.

 Redirect (301): Can be used to change the URL of a web page without losing it’s authority.

 Redirect (404): Page not found errors.
 A 404 often means that content has been moved without setting up a 301 redirect.